 There are a number of Photographic Distinctions available to club photographers, the main ones are discussed below.

 The PAGB Awards for Photographic Merit are based on an assessment of a portfolio of images.
-These are judged as individual images, so there is no requirement for the images to be linked by any theme.
+These are judged as individual images, mixed in with other entrants, so there is no requirement for the images to be linked by any theme.
 There are 3 levels of award, with different entry criteria:-

 - Credit (CPAGB) – Good Club Photography standard.
 Minimum 2 years active club membership (ie 2 years of participation in club competitions).